Skip to content

 Can I take a China passport photo with my phone?

 Yes.
-Modern smartphones produce images that far exceed the resolution requirements.
-Use the rear camera, stand in front of a white wall with even lighting, and have someone else take the photo.
-Then resize and compress to meet the specifications.
+Modern smartphones easily exceed the NIA's resolution requirements.
+Use the rear camera, stand about 1.5 m from a pure white wall with even side lighting, and have someone else take the photo at chest height.
+Then resize to the 33:48 ratio and compress to meet the 40–120 KB file size limit before generating your receipt code.

 What happens if my China passport photo is rejected?